seng637-winter2025/a1-wfarhat/seng637-a1-27-report.md

 test cases are executed to validate that the system behaves as expected based on specified requirements.
 This lab provided us with an opportunity to apply both methodologies practically, deepening our understanding of their strengths and limitations.

+# **Testing**
+## **Test Types**
+In this lab, we applied several testing approaches to ensure comprehensive coverage of the ATM system functionalities:

+Exploratory Testing:
+This unscripted testing method allowed team members to freely interact with the system, uncovering unexpected issues through intuitive exploration.
+We focused on identifying edge cases, system vulnerabilities, and unusual user behaviors that could lead to errors.

+Manual Functional Testing (MFT):
+This structured approach involved executing predefined test cases based on specific system requirements.
+It helped verify that the ATM's core functions, such as cash withdrawal and PIN validation, performed as expected under various conditions.

+Regression Testing:
+After identifying and reporting defects, we conducted regression testing to confirm that the fixes implemented did not negatively affect other parts of the system.
+This ensured that the software remained stable even after changes were made.

+## Scope of Testing
+The testing scope focused on validating the core functionalities of the ATM system that are critical to both users and operators.
+We aimed to ensure that the system operated reliably under both typical and exceptional conditions.

+**Features to Be Tested:**
+Card and PIN Validation: Handling valid/invalid card-PIN combinations and card retention after multiple failed attempts.
+Cash Withdrawals: Transactions with sufficient and insufficient funds, including boundary tests for withdrawal limits.
+Deposits: Testing envelope deposits, timeout conditions, and error handling.
+Fund Transfers: Ensuring accurate transfers between linked accounts.
+Balance Inquiries: Displaying real-time balance information.
+Error Handling: System responses to invalid inputs, failed transactions, and unexpected shutdowns.
+Operator Controls: ATM start/stop operations and transaction log verification.

+## Test Logitistics/Environment
+The ATM system was tested by a group of 2 (Walid and Raakin) in a simulated environment designed to replicate real-world usage scenarios.
+All testing was conducted on personal laptops using a stable version of the ATM software (Version 1 and 1.1).
+We used Jira for defect tracking and maintained logs for all identified issues.

 # **High-level description of the exploratory testing plan**